oslokommune/okctl-upgrade-test/gists/bump-eks-to-1-20/README.md

 Wait like above.

-For the next step, for some reason it results in a configuration conflict if we don't use the `--force` flag, so we have  to add `--force here`.
+For the next step, for some reason it results in a configuration conflict if we don't use the `--force` flag, so we have  to add `--force` here.

 ```shell
 eksctl update addon \